-PLS 150 Paralegal Business Computer Applications (3) (Paralegal Studies majors only)
+PLS 150Paralegal Business Computer Applications (3) (Paralegal Studies majors only)Prerequisite:PLS 101 with a C or higher

 Covers law office applications of client management software, litigation software, LexisNexis® Academic, and various state and federal websites.
 Students will use appropriate software to perform client conflicts checks, for timekeeping and file management, to prepare and maintain a database for each client, to organize and safeguard documentary evidence, and to assist during trial preparation and trial.
 To continue with other Paralegal Studies courses, a C or higher is required.